 The global public cloud services market is set to grow 6.3% in 2020 to a total of $257.9 billion, up from $242.7 billion in 2019, as predicted by Gartner.

-- Could Computing Certifications provided by major players as well as Industry Neutral entities help understand the basics?
+Could Cloud Computing Certifications provided by major players as well as Industry Neutral entities help understand the basics?
 Skills and experience gained thereafter help in putting them into practice.

 Given its nature and scope, Cloud Computing is only set to grow and become more complex in the coming years.

-The maturity of a new technology or functional model is almost always recognized by the different certifications related to that product or service that keep appearing.
-In this regard, is of great significance.
+The maturity of new technology or functional model is almost always recognized by the different certifications related to that product or service that keep appearing.
+In this regard, Cloud Computing certification is of great significance.

-Almost all major vendors today, including Microsoft, IBM and Google are offering certification training for their own Cloud Computing products, whereas third party vendors such as Architura and are industry neutral credentials.
+Almost all major vendors today, including Microsoft, IBM and Google are offering certification training for their own Cloud Computing products, whereas third-party vendors such as Architura and CompTIA certifications are industry neutral credentials.